 Call Our OCMD Car Accident Wrongful Death Lawyer for a Free Case Consultation

-If you lost a loved one in a car accident in Ocean City, MD or somewhere nearby, contact the Law Offices of Randolph Rice today at (410) 694-7291.
+If you lost a loved one in a car accident in Ocean City, MD or somewhere nearby, contact the Rice, Murtha & Psoras today at (410) 694-7291.
 Our Ocean City, MD attorney for car accident deaths fights for surviving family members and loved ones and works to get them the compensation they need to move forward after a loved one is killed in a car accident.
 For a free legal consultation on your case, contact our law offices today.